-The Attendance Allowance rates apply from April 2018 to April 2019, and the money is paid every four weeks.
-It is usually paid straight into a bank account.
+The Attendance Allowance money is paid every four weeks and is usually paid straight into a bank account.
 Claims may be backdated to the date on which the application was received, or when advice was first given by the helpline.

 Applying for Attendance Allowance

 The application form to receive Attendance Allowance is called Claim Form AA1A.
 This can be downloaded from www.gov.uk/attendance-allowance.

 There is also an Attendance Allowance Helpline which is open Monday – Friday, 8am – 6pm 0345 605 6055